noodlebox/stream-announcer/README.md

 A simple Discord bot for announcing streams (and probably some other things)

 ## announce.sh
-Simple shell script that posts and pins an announcement to a Discord channel, or unpins a previous announcement.
+Simple shell script that posts a stream announcement to a Discord channel.

 ### Requires
 - curl